 Building a better economy

 Across Pennsylvania, Senator Casey works to boost initiatives that create good-paying jobs and grow local economies.
 He believes creating opportunity for Pennsylvania businesses and workers is key to creating jobs and investing in the economic future of the Commonwealth.
 During his time in the Senate, Senator Casey has fought to increase the minimum wage, ensure equal pay for equal work, and enhance worker protections.

 Increasing opportunity also means creating conditions under which workers and businesses can prosper.
 As a member of the Finance Committee, Senator Casey has worked to pass legislation to make it easier for small businesses to plan for capital investments that are vital to job creation; voted to provide billions for tax cuts to encourage businesses to hire workers; and strongly supported extending tax breaks that promote innovation and research that drives our economy.
 He has also advocated for increased investment in the roads, bridges, and ports that are vital to the Pennsylvania economy.

-Prior to coming to Washington, in his eight years as Pennsylvania Auditor General and two years as State Treasurer, Bob Casey compiled a record that focused on making government more accountable and responsive to the needs of Pennsylvanians.
-He has been a fiscal watchdog who made nursing homes safer, child care more affordable and government more accountable.
+Prior to coming to Washington, in his eight years as Pennsylvania Auditor General and two years as State Treasurer, Senator Casey compiled a record that focused on making government more accountable and responsive to the needs of Pennsylvanians.
+He has been a fiscal watchdog who made nursing homes safer, child care more affordable, and government more accountable.
 To date, Senator Casey continues to utilize the lessons he learned growing up in Scranton to stand up and speak out for the hard-working families who are the heart and soul of our Nation.